redis/redis-doc/commands/client-list.md

 * `omem`: output buffer memory usage
 * `events`: file descriptor events (see below)
 * `cmd`: last command played
+* `argv-mem`: incomplete arguments for the next command (already extracted from query buffer)
+* `tot-mem`: total memory consumed by this client in its various buffers

 The client flags can be a combination of: